-The Kaituna River is a magical slice of nature and the locals are dedicated to keeping it this way.
+The Kaituna River is a magical slice of paradise and, as the locals, we’re dedicated to keeping it this way!
 Rotorua Rafting hopes to become the city’s first carbon positive company and are working towards a completely electric fleet of vehicles.
 We also plant thousands of native trees a year, support Predator Free Okere Falls, use eco-friendly cleaning products and pick up rubbish so it doesn’t end up in the river.

 We have an (almost) all-Kiwi crew

-Not just the highest waterfall to raft down, the Kaituna River has also been ranked as the best whitewater rafting experience in the world.
-This can be credited to the adrenaline-pumping waterfalls themselves as well as the stringent safety protocols, the stunning nature and the enthusiastic guides.
+Not only can you raft the highest waterfall, the Kaituna River has also been ranked as the BEST whitewater rafting experience in the World.
+This can be credited to the adrenaline-pumping waterfalls, as well as the stunning nature and our enthusiastic guides!

 It’s famous for trout fishing